rfongls/HCAT-CODESET-APP/README.md

 `utils/dependency_setup.py` to install the packages individually when network access is available.

 Upload a codeset workbook (`.xlsx`).
 After uploading, choose a sheet from the dropdown at the top of the page.
 Only the selected sheet's table is shown along with an **Add Row** button.
 A sidebar on the right shows a **Codeset References** panel that lists the HL7 field location, a description, expected data type, and NBR table number for the current tab (sourced from the `codex-spreadsheet-definition.md` reference file).
 This is followed by a **Requirements** panel summarizing validation rules and an **Errors** panel that lists issues as you edit (e.g., “On tab *CS_RACE* - Code X does not have a display value”).
+You can download these messages as a CSV via the **Download Error Report** button beneath the panel.
 The table spans the available width and scrolls vertically so long lists remain readable.

+Click **Export Workbook** to persist your edits back to the original file in its repository without triggering a download prompt.

 At startup the application scans the `Samples` directory for folders containing `Codeset*.xlsx` workbooks and caches the results.
 These parent folders appear in a repository dropdown so you can open an existing workbook without uploading it and subsequent visits do not rescan the filesystem.